SCENE 01 / PRODUCTION

 Location Managers

-On-set managers liaising with Japanese property owners, building managers, and authoritiesβtroubleshooting issues as they arise.
+Our on-set managers work with Japanese property owners, building managers, and authorities.
+They sort out issues the moment they come up.

 Casting Directors

-The casting directors based in Tokyo have connections to Japanese talent agencies and regional actors and specialized extras pools.
+Our Tokyo casting directors are tied into Japanese talent agencies, regional actors, and specialized extras pools.

 Script Supervisors